How Australian Family Law Act Determines Your Entitlements to Property?

 A party’s interest in trust depends upon the nature of that interest and the degree of control that a person has over the trust property.
 A share in a public or private company is also property.

-Watch this video to Know more About Property Settlement by Australian Family Law.
+Watch this video to Know more About Property Settlement by the Australian Family Law act.

 A vested interest in a deceased estate or an option to purchase property in some cases can be held to be property.